sancarder/lt2212-v19-a2/README.md

 ### Vocabulary restriction.

 The vocabulary restriction for output file (2) and (4) is 500, meaning that only words that occur more frequently than 500 times in the corpus.
 I chose this number to filter out many low-frequent words but still keep frequent words that are not only stopwords.
+My pre-processing only includes filtering out punctuations and lower-casing words; stop words are not removed.

 ### Result table